Rules And Regulations

 Rule 22: Point Adjustments

-The race directors may adjust points for partial scavenges or violations.
-Disputes must be raised before the next leg starts.
-No instant replays.
+1. Race directors may adjust points for partial scavenges or minor rule violations.

 Rule 23: Check-In Deadlines